Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 Option 2: Spread It Over 12 Months

-If you don't have the cash on hand, your lender will divide the shortage into 12 equal installments added to your monthly mortgage payment.
-You'll essentially be paying the shortage repayment on top of the adjusted escrow contribution.
+If you don't have the cash on hand, RESPA guarantees you the right to repay shortages of one month or more in equal monthly payments over at least 12 months.
+Your lender will divide the shortage into 12 installments added to your monthly mortgage payment, on top of the adjusted escrow contribution.
+For Fannie Mae loans tied to payment deferral loss mitigation programs, that repayment period can stretch up to 60 months.

 Best for: Homeowners who need to preserve cash flow and can absorb a higher monthly payment.